-CHA PENG KOI @ CHIA PENG KOI (Senior Independent Non-Executive Director), a Malaysian, aged 57, was appointed to the Board of PCCS on 21 June 1995.
-He is the Chairman of the Audit Committee, Remuneration Committee and Nomination Committee of PCCS.
+CHA PENG KOI @ CHIA PENG KOI (Executive Director), a Malaysian, aged 58, was appointed to the Board of PCCS as Non-Independent Non-Executive Director on 21 June 1995.
+He was re-designated as Executive Director since 1 March 2009.